autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 ### Priority-Based Schedulers

 One method that overcomes the disadvantages of a completely static method is to **assign priorities for jobs as they arrive**.
-Hence, when a job is _released_ it gets assigned the a **priority** and the scheduler then dispatches/schedules the job accordingly.
+Hence, when a job is _released_ it gets assigned a **priority** and the scheduler then dispatches/schedules the job accordingly.
 Hence, it if is the highest priority job so far, it gets scheduled _right away_, by preempting any currenlty running tasks.
 If, on the other hand, it is not the highest priority task then it is inserted into the ready queue at the right position (priority level).

 To deal with this, we need an **online scheduler**, _i.e.,_ one that is always available to make scheduling decisions -- when tasks arrive, complete, miss their deadlines, _etc._